-CWAJ Fukushima Relief Projects was launched as a quick response to support the areas stricken by the Great East Japan Earthquake in March 2011.
+After the Great East Japan Earthquake in March 2011, CWAJ launched Fukushima Relief Projects.
 After consulting with doctors who were actively involved at evacuation centers about how we could best help, and doing our own research on relief measures, CWAJ decided to focus on Fukushima.
 Click here for slideshow of CWAJ Fukushima Relief Projects.

 Nagomi Mental Health Care Center

 CWAJ’s first relief project was realized in January 2012 with the donation of a medical van with wheelchair lift to Soma Kokoro no Care Center and Mental Clinic Nagomi.
 The van, with CWAJ logo, continues to provide transportation for patients and facilitates home visits by mental care counselors.

 Fukushima Relief Scholarship